JonasBernard/FakeStandby/index.md

 ## Where is the problem?

 Most smartphones have long-living batteries these days, but who doesn't want to keep their phone alive for just one hour more?
-While using an app, you maybe not nessesarily need you display.
+While using an app, you maybe not necessarily need you display.
 So, why don't turn it off?
 Up to 20% of your battery power is consumed by the display.

 ## Here is the solution!